felipebueno/flostr/README.md

 why: Because the dotcom domain was available 😅

 what: I haven't decided what it means yet but my first though was the combination of Flutter with Nostr.
-While I find that option appealing but I also thought of FLOSS + Nostr (FLOSS = Free Libre Open-Source Software) which I personally find even more appealing.
+While I find that option appealing I also thought of FLOSS + Nostr (FLOSS = Free Libre Open-Source Software) which I personally find even more appealing.

 ### Why u no screenshots?